Number of characteristic polynomials of matrices with bounded height: Proof of Theorem

-We now choose $p$ as the smallest prime with $p > 2 H^{2/(k-2)}$ and also observe that by the prime number theorem we have $p = O\(H^{2/(k-4)}\)$.
-Thus, this choice makes the first term in the above inequality dominate the other two terms.
+We now choose $p$ as the smallest prime with $p > 2 H^{2/(k-2)}$ and also observe that by the prime number theorem we have $p = O\(H^{2/(k-4)}\)$. \ccr{Adjusting the absolute constant in the desired bound, we can assume that $H$ is large enough so that such smallest prime $p$ satisfies~\eqref{eq:p<H} as well. } Thus, this choice makes the first \ccr{error} term in the above inequality dominate the other two \ccr{error} terms.
 After simple calculations, we obtain the result.